int08h/koopman-checksum/README.md

 let data = b"Hello, World!";

 // 8-bit checksum (HD=3 up to 13 bytes)
-let cs8 = koopman8(data, 0);
+let cs8 = koopman8(data, 0x01);

-// 16-bit checksum (HD=3 up to 4092 bytes)
+// 16-bit checksum (HD=3 up to 4,092 bytes)
-let cs16 = koopman16(data, 0);
+let cs16 = koopman16(data, 0x01);

 // 32-bit checksum (HD=3 up to 134,217,720 bytes)
-let cs32 = koopman32(data, 0);
+let cs32 = koopman32(data, 0x01);
 ```

+The second argument is the initial seed value. **A non-zero initial value (e.g., 1) is recommended** as this detects leading zeros in the data.

-The second argument is the seed.
-A seed of 0 is simple but means leading zero bytes don't affect the checksum.
-Use a non-zero seed (e.g., 1) if you need to detect leading zeros.
+**Warning: An initial seed of 0 means leading zero bytes in the data don't affect the checksum value.** Use an initial seed of 0 only if you want this behavior.

 ### Verification